 This layout, thickly packed with crops minus long rows of wasted space, is conducive to water conservation.
 Although establishing the raised beds themselves takes some effort, on-going maintenance efforts are reduced.

-(And if your carrots grow stubby and forked, the loose soil of a raised bed may also provide the solution.)
+(Tip: If your carrots grow stubby and forked, the loose soil of a raised bed may provide the solution.)

-Depending on the height of the beds, it’s also easier on the knees.
+Depending on the height of the beds, raised beds are also easier on the knees.

 - Container Gardens

-Actually, containers make a nice option for decks or even as a general alternative.
+Containers make a nice option for decks or even as a general alternative to a garden plot.
 Just make sure they are super-sized and be sure not to let them dry out.

 Do You Know What Companion Planting Is?